Ulises Coronel

-Ulises Ramón Coronel González (born 1998) is a Paraguayan professional footballer who plays as a midfielder.
+Ulises Ramón Coronel González (born 28 July 1998) is a Paraguayan professional footballer who plays as a midfielder.
 He played for Cerro Porteño and Atlético Colegiales between 2017 and 2019.
 In 2015, Coronel was a member of the Paraguay U17 national team.

 Club career

 Early career

 Coronel began playing in the youth teams at Guaraní before joining the under-14 team at Cerro Porteño PF.
 Scout Hernan Acuña saw him there and took him to trial at Cerro Porteño.

 Cerro Porteño

 Coronel joined Cerro Porteño's under-15 squad when it was coached by Diego Gavilan.

 2016 season

 In April 2016, Coronel scored in a 9–1 victory against River Plate Asunción in the U18 Torneo Apertura.

 2017 season

 In January 2017, Coronel signed a four-year contract with Cerro Porteño and began pre-season training with the first-team.
 In the Cerro Porteño first-team were players Antony Silva, Nelson Valdez, Jose Ortigoza, Victor Caceres, the Argentine Diego Churín and Uruguayan Álvaro Pereira.
 Coronel and his youth team colleague Fabian Franco were both chosen to form part of the first-team to take part in the 2017 pre-season.
 To get to training, Coronel would catch the bus to take him to the Mercado 4 in Asunción and he'd walk from there to the club.
-During the pre-season, Coronel scored for Cerro Porteño in a 3–0 victory against Deportivo Minga Guazu at the Estadio Antonio Aranda.
+During the pre-season, he scored for Cerro Porteño in a 3–0 victory against Deportivo Minga Guazu at the Estadio Antonio Aranda.
 In January 2017, Coronel played for the first-team in a game against Independiente CG and scored.
-On 5 February 2017, Coronel made his debut in a 3–0 away victory against Rubio Ñú, being in the starting 11 players before being substituted off in the first half.
+On 5 February 2017, he made his debut in a 3–0 away victory against Rubio Ñú, being in the starting 11 players before being substituted off in the first half.
 He played 18 minutes of the fixture.
 The team were crowned champions of the 2017 Torneo Apertura.
 In May 2017, Coronel scored the equalizing goal in a 2–2 draw against Libertad in the APF U19 Apertura Tournament.
 He scored in the 84th minute of the game.
 In July 2017, Coronel suffered an ankle fracture and was to be intervened surgically.